INSPIRE-MIF/gp-single-access-point/gp-single-access-point.md

 ### GetCapabilities <a name="getCapabilities"></a>

 GetCapabilities operation works the same as in case of standard WMS service.
-The user usually via client application sends GetCapabilities request to the collective service and the service sends a standard XML response, thus the request is not forwarded to any local WMS service.
+The user usually via client application sends GetCapabilities request to the collective service and the service sends a typical XML response, thus the request is not forwarded to any local WMS service.
 This is shown in Figure 2.

 ![GetCapabilities sequence diagram](https://raw.githubusercontent.com/marty1357/gp-single-access-point/main/resources/images/GetCapabilities.png "GetCapabilities sequence diagram")